 4. Hoysala Temples of Belur & Halebidu

 Belur & Halebidu situated in the Hassan district of Karnataka are renowned for the temples of Chennakesava, & Hoyasaleshwara that were built during the reign of Hoysala reign.
 The Hoysala reign (from 10th – 14 th century CE) was an important period in the development of art, architecture, and religion in South India.
 These temples are known for the star-shaped platform, minute & intricate carvings, and sculptures with metal like polishing.
-Of the hundred surviving Hoysala temples in Karnataka, the temples at Belur & Halebidu are the most iconic structure and were collectively under the list of tentative UNESCO world heritage sites in India.
+Of the hundred surviving Hoysala temples in Karnataka, the temples at Belur & Halebidu are the most iconic structures and were collectively under the list of tentative UNESCO world heritage sites in India.

 5. Monuments of Srirangapatna